rienboonstoppel/SRGan/README.md

 **Main components of code:**

 1) `Main.py`
 Run for training.
-Uses couple ways to get all the parameters
+Uses a couple of methods to get all the parameters
 - `Argparser` in `main`: (train-specific arguments)
   - `num_workers`: (int) number of cpu cores available
   - `root_dir`: (str) root directory of main.py